Dekann30/Language_Tracker/README.md

 <p>This project was very difficult to start concept wise.
 I thought I knew what I wanted to do but as I was building it I became less sure.I'm not entirely happy with it but it works~</p>

-<p>How it works in that you input new words and concepts and they are populated for you to see and keep track of.</p>

-<p>This is a bad markdown</p>

 ---

 ## User Stories